In this guide

 Get an alert the moment someone opens your document.
 No more wondering whether they actually looked at it.

-Ellty doesn't charge per investor who accesses your room.
-The Data Room plan at $149/month covers 3 internal users and you can share with as many investors as you need.
+Ellty doesn't charge per visitor who accesses your room.
+The Data Room plan at $149/month covers 3 internal users and you can share with as many visitors as you need.

 It's worth being honest: if you're running a complex cross-border M&A transaction with heavy legal involvement, you'll likely need a more enterprise-grade tool.